drorm/vmpilot/docs/installation.md

    - Check firewall settings

 2. Authentication errors:
-   - Verify API key in .env
+   - Verify API key in the UI
    - Check OpenWebUI pipeline configuration

+3. Model not found:
+  - Go to the connection settings as described above, and save the connection again.
+  - Go to the pipeline settings and save the pipeline again.
+  - Edit the workplace and make sure the pipeline is selected.